 Tuition for dual credit courses is charged by and payable directly to the providing college/university and is the responsibility of the student's family, in addition to LCA tuition.
 LCA does not offer a prorated tuition discount to subsidize Dual Credit enrollment.
 The Kentucky Higher Education Assistance Authority (KHEAA) offers a non-need-, non-merit-based Dual Credit Scholarship.
 Students are responsible for applying for the DCS through their myKHEAA account.
-The DCS covers up to two (2) dual credit courses (6 college credit hours/1 HS credit) at a maximum of \$72/college credit hour.
+The DCS covers up to two (2) dual credit courses (6 college credit hours/1 HS credit) at a Kentucky university up (max \$72/credit).
 Families are responsible for any dual credit tuition balance remaining after the DCS is applied.

 Prerequisite Courses and Standards: A prerequisite is a condition that must be met before a student may enroll in certain courses.
-Prerequisites are listed at the top of each course description.
-Please check these carefully before making selections.
-Prerequisites reflect the desire of each department to ensure the success of students in selected courses.
+Prerequisites are listed at the top of each course description; check carefully before making requests.